 Preheat oven to 350 degrees F. Spray three 9-inch round cake pans with flour-added cooking spray and then line with rounds of parchment.
-Alternatively, you may skip the spray and line inside of pans with non-stick foil (Reynolds release).
 This is a tender cake.
 If you don’t line the pans, it may tear.

-Bring water to a boil in a microwave-safe glass measuring cup.
+Bring water to a boil in a microwave-safe glass measuring cup or small saucepan.
 Add chocolate to water and stir until it melts.
 Stir in cocoa powder.
 Set aside to cool.

 Sift together cake flour, baking soda and salt.
 Set aside.